cophi-wue/LLpro/README.md

 ## Installation

-The LLP-Pipeline can be run either locally or as a Docker container.
+The LLpro pipeline can be run either locally or as a Docker container.
 Running the pipelie using Docker is strongly recommended.

 In both alternatives, Semantic Role Labeling can be enabled by requesting and